These stories are part of a special online collection available through the end of the month:

 “Okay, just keep me posted.”

 I thought about calling Mona, but I figured it wouldn’t really make a difference.
 It was too late already.
 I was in Mounira now, and I saw Huda’s car parked under our building.
-Now that was true irony – I’d spent the whole day anxious to know where she was, now I was terrified to know that she was upstairs.
+Now that was true irony; I’d spent the whole day anxious to know where she was, now I was terrified to know that she was upstairs.
 I hadn’t expected that, I’d prepared myself for a bucket of KFC and falling asleep in my suit.
-I sat on the stairs, wondering what I should say when I saw her, but then I felt like an idiot so I pulled myself up and trudged up the stairs.
+I sat on the front steps, wondering what I should say when I saw her, but then I felt like an idiot so I pulled myself up and trudged up the stairs.